-Within the framework of the chosen approach for the implementation of transfer learning, a DL CNN model was developed to solve the human FER and ED problem (Fig. 3), taking into account the pre-trained publicly available DenseNet with numbers 121, 201, MobileNet versions v1, and v2.
+Fig. 3.
+DL CNN model for solving the human FER and ED problem based on transfer learning technology Source: compiled by the authors numbers 121, 201, MobileNet versions v1, and v2.
 As shown, CNNs of the selected architectures have both a high learning rate and a significant speed of operation.
 For each network, the fully connected layers at the output were removed, instead of which, after the sub-sampling layer (Global Average Pooling), an AU Predicted block was added.
-It consist of from: a layer of batch normalization BN with β and γ - two generalizing variables for each feature [30], a layer with an activation function ReLU, and a new fully connected output layer with a sigmoidal activation function as AU classifier.
-The transfer learning method of the proposed DL CNN model consists of two stages: training the classifier on the target dataset and finetuning the pre-trained model CNN.
+It consist of from: a layer of batch normalization BN with β and γ - two generalizing variables for each feature [30], a layer with an activation function ReLU, and a new fully connected output layer with a sigmoidal activation function as an AU classifier.
+The transfer learning method of the proposed DL CNN model consists of two stages: training the classifier on the target dataset and fine-tuning the pre-trained model CNN.
+Stage 1.
+Batch training of the classifier by the backpropagation method on the target dataset consists of the following steps: 1.
+Initialization of the weight coefficients of the classifier with random values is carried out.